Vladimir-Novick/ScreenshotTools/README.md

 Take a snapshot to copy images from all or part of your PC screen to specific folder.

+This is program that runs in the background and be minimized to the system tray

 [Download ScreenshotTools application - Please click here ](https://github.com/Vladimir-Novick/ScreenshotTools/raw/master/src/Release/ScreenshotTools.exe)

 ## Hot keys: